Bemelmans Bar: Early 21st century

+COVID-19 pandemic and subsequent use

 On March 16, 2020, amid the COVID-19 pandemic, indoor dining was completely restricted in New York state, forcing the bar's indefinite closure.
 During its time closed, the bar created a new cocktail menu with new drinks, began accepting reservations on Tock, and accepted modern social media by creating an Instagram account.

 In May 2021, the bar reopened at 50 percent capacity, though it became bustling with music and with a new drink menu (using a QR code) featuring guests, artists, and musicians who helped make the bar famous.
 It was the first time Bemelmans began a reservation-only policy, necessary to control demand for dining in the space.
 Contact tracers checked in guests, and each reservation had a 90-minute time limit.
 Bar seats were restricted from use.
 Masks were mandated when not at tables, though it was loosely enforced.
 Staff were required to wear masks.

 By late 2021, as the COVID-19 pandemic began to wane, the bar became immensely popular, enough to require a security team.
 The bar's manager would previously tell guests to come back later if the venue was too busy, though lately these patrons would rather wait.
-While Bemelans has typically been an "old-school" bar inviting in regulars, Upper East Siders with tailored clothes, young people (part of Gen Z) began to visit the bar more, dressed casually, taking selfies of themselves in the space, and ordering a large volume of espresso martinis.
+While Bemelmans has typically been an "old-school" bar inviting in regulars, Upper East Siders with tailored clothes, young people (part of Gen Z) began to visit the bar more, dressed casually, taking selfies of themselves in the space, and ordering a large volume of espresso martinis.
 The New York Times saw it as part of a trend that youth have for midcentury Manhattan, and their efforts to find and enjoy the "New York-iest New York experiences".
-While the management take care to enforce their dress code and party sizes, they welcome younger visitors as part of appealing to successive generations, keeping in business.
+While the management take care to enforce their dress code and limit of the size of a party, they welcome younger visitors as part of appealing to successive generations, keeping in business.